lukasmonk/lucaschess/Engines/Windows/andscacs/readme.txt

 Versions
 ========
-You have five versions in zip file:
+You have four versions in zip file:
-* andscacsb.exe for 64 bit Windows, requires a Cpu with BMI2 support for the instruction PEXT and is the faster one: (https://en.wikipedia.org/wiki/Bit_Manipulation_Instruction_Sets#BMI2_.28Bit_Manipulation_Instruction_Set_2.29)
 * andscacs.exe for 64 bit Windows, requires a Cpu with support for POPCNT instruction and is a little faster than the next two: (http://en.wikipedia.org/wiki/Bit_Manipulation_Instruction_Sets).
-* andscacsn.exe for 64 bit Windows, has not special requirements.
+* andscacs_no_popcnt.exe for 64 bit Windows, has not special requirements.
+Slower.
-* andscacs32.exe for 32 bit windows.
+* andscacs_32_no_popcnt.exe for 32 bit windows.
 Is something like 50 elo points weaker.
+Slowest
 * linux/andscacs, a x64 popcnt Linux version.